 5 MIN READ

-That’s whatever you say to your voice assistant to invoke a particular Voice App (Cortana and Alexa refer to apps as Skills, Google calls them Actions).
+A voice domain is what you say to your voice assistant to invoke a particular Voice App.

-“Alexa, ask Zammo how quickly it can create my voice app”
+“Hey Google, ask Zammo how quickly it can create a Voice App?”

 You can’t change your invocation name once your voice app has been published, so make sure you get it right the first time!